Bar Association of San Francisco

 The Bar Association of San Francisco (BASF) was established in 1872 as a nonprofit legal membership organization that provides San Francisco legal professionals with networking, educational and pro bono opportunities in order to better serve the community.

 BASF is located at 201 Mission Street in San Francisco.
 Prior to April 2021, BASF was located in the financial district at 301 Battery Street, between Sacramento and Clay Streets, on the third floor of the Bently Reserve building.
 Included in the National Register of Historic Places, the Bently Reserve, formerly the Federal Reserve Bank of San Francisco, was built in 1924.

 Structure

 BASF is governed by an elected Board of Directors.
 In addition, BASF currently has 27 sections and six committees, each dedicated to either a particular, substantive area of the law or to issues such as access to justice and the administration of justice.

-BASF’s Barristers Club, the division serving attorneys with under ten years of experience, has its own board of directors.
+BASF's Barristers Club, the division serving attorneys with under ten years of experience, has its own board of directors.

-Marriage Fairness
+Marriage Fairness Task Force

 In 2008 BASF organized a Marriage Fairness Task Force to respond to what it believes are the attempts being made to attack the Supreme Court and to rewrite the California constitution and deny Californians the marriage rights currently protected by the constitution as interpreted by the Supreme Court.